Brithenig: Mutation

 Like Welsh and other Celtic languages, initial consonant mutations (cluinediwn, lit. "declensions") in Brithenig is an important feature.
-There are three mutations: soft (moillad), spirant (solwed), and nasal (naral).
+Three mutations exist: soft (moillad), spirant (solwed), and nasal (naral).

 Soft mutation are used with feminine nouns, adjectives, verbs, change in word order, after an adverb, and prepositions di "of, from" and gwo "under".
 Spirant mutation are used for marking plurals on nouns, adjective, and verbs, but also after prepositions tra "through" and a "to, at", and the conjunction mai "but".
 Nasal mutation are used after the negative adverb used to negate verbs rhen, and prepositions in "in" and cun "with".

 Before a vowel, the prepositions a "to, at" and e "and" irregularly became a-dd and e-dd.

 Nouns and adjectives

 Gender in Brithenig nouns is lexical and unpredictable, as it obscured by historic sound changes.
 The indefinite article in Brithenig is ynx "one".

-Unlike Welsh with unpredictably-formed plurals, there is no dedicated separate plural suffix for Brithenig, thus, the singular and plural forms are almost always invariable (similar to transnumeral languages such as Indonesian and Korean).
-Instead, the plural definite article is generally placed before the noun (lla gas, llo chas), but yet there are some exceptions to this rule.
+Unlike Welsh with unpredictably-formed plurals, Brithenig has no dedicated separate plural suffix, thus, the singular and plural forms are almost always invariable (similar to transnumeral languages such as Indonesian and Korean).
+Instead, the plural definite article is generally placed before the noun (lla gas, llo chas), but yet some exceptions to this rule exist.
 Exceptions include the plural of (ill) of "man", (llo) h-on; and some plurals that formed by placing feminine singular definite article before it with spirant lenition (ill bordd, lla fordd).

 Dual forms of natural pairs (e.g. arms, legs), however, have their own prefix and formed by prefixing dew- "two" to the nouns.
 The similar feature also occurs in Breton.
 Diminutives and augmentatives are derived by suffixing -ith (usual)/-in (affection/collective) and -un, respectively.

 Pronouns

-There is no distinction of numbers in third person, but can be indicated by spirant lenition on succeeding nominals or verbs (before singulars the mutation is not used).
+The third person has no distinction of numbers, but can be indicated by spirant lenition on succeeding nominals or verbs (before singulars the mutation is not used).
 Unlike nouns, pronouns are not just inflected for numbers, but also grammatical cases.
-Like many languages, there are T–V distinction, with ty is used for addressing people that the speaker is familiar with or gods, while Gw is used when speaking to a stranger or a less familiar or more formal acquaintance (with capitals).
+Like many languages, Brithenig has a T–V distinction, with ty being used for addressing people whom the speaker is familiar with or gods, while Gw is used when speaking to a stranger or a less familiar or more formal acquaintance (with capitals).
 Before feminine nouns, the succeeding noun(s) exhibit soft mutation, while before plural the noun(s) exhibit spirant mutation.
-When mutated, ty and ti irregularly becomes dyx to avoid confusion with di "of".
-Unlike Welsh, Brithenig make fewer use of inflected prepositions, and such prepositions only found in the word cun "with":
+When mutated, ty and ti irregularly become dyx to avoid confusion with di "of".
+Unlike Welsh, Brithenig makes fewer use of inflected prepositions, and such prepositions only found in the word cun "with":